-Strict school uniform rules have angered parents who believe their children should be allowed some flexibility when it comes to uniforms.
+The enforcement of strict uniform rules has angered parents who believe their children should be allowed some flexibility when it comes to uniforms.
 But where does the law stand and what can parents do if they disagree with school rules?

 John McGrath, Principal Associate Solicitor at DAS Law, tells you what you need to know…

 Do children have to abide by the school uniform?

 A school is entitled to have rules requiring pupils to wear a school uniform.
 Many schools will have a home school agreement, which is entered into on joining the school, where parents and pupils agree to comply with the school’s behaviour and appearance policy.
 In any case, the school is likely to have its requirements set out in a clear policy that is accessible to pupils and parents.

 The school can discipline pupils for not complying with the school uniform rules although they are expected to consider a reasonable request to vary the uniform policy and must take care to ensure that any policy does not lead to discrimination, particularly on grounds of sex, gender reassignment, sexual orientation, race, disability, religion or belief.